whysosuso/whysosuso.github.io/_posts/2020-07-17-Never-A-Dull-Day-Working-At-A-Startup.md

 I now realise the importance of such bonds.
 This buddy becomes a part of your larger support system (consisting of family, friends, romantic partners etc), serving as an emotional anchor and a sounding board- in turn helping one do better at their work.
 I would highly encourage finding at least one such buddy and investing in the relationship.
 Any genuine effort made towards developing such relationships will have compounding effects over time. _Look at this relationship as a symbiotic one and make an effort to sustain and develop it with time_.
 You know it is isn’t symbiotic when it is always only you who is talking.

-#### ⦿ Clarity, Consistency and Experimentation
+#### ⦿ Clarity and Consistency

-The setup is always going to be dynamic.
-It is going to be a combination of short deadlines, seemingly unachievable targets, changing variables and several other constraints.
-For no fault of anyone, the larger vision of the organisation might not make sense and sometimes might not even be decipherable to an employee.
-This leads to a kind of disillusionment that is never desirable.
-Being clear about what you want out of your time at the organisation and reminding yourself of the same helps sail through these short periods of uneasy disillusionments.
-It could be learning about a particular industry, making contacts, picking up different skills or something else entirely.
-Just try to figure out what it is for you.
+The setup was always dynamic.
+It was a combination of short deadlines, seemingly unachievable targets, changing variables and several other constraints.
+In all the dynamism, for no fault of anyone, the larger vision of the organisation became blurry and did not make sense to me at times.
+This led to a kind of disillusionment that is never desirable.

+I learnt that having clarity about what I wanted out of my time at the organisation and reminding myself of the same helped me sail through these short periods of uneasy disillusionments.
+For me, it was learning how things work in a startup and making relevant contacts.
+It is going to different for different people.
+It could be learning about a particular industry, being financially independent, picking up different skills or something else entirely depending on who the person is.

-_An overall focus on being consistent with one’s attitude also adds more stability_.
-Doing your work sincerely, taking constant feedback and working on your improvement will help in this endeavour.
-The built-up consistency will act as fuel in times of distress and help remain focussed.
-Such consistent behaviour will also earn you your colleagues’ trust, which is priceless and helps in more than one ways in creating a conducive environment for your growth.
+Since the external variables weren’t always stable I tried to focus on being consistent with my own attitude.
+I realised that it helped me balance the instability out.
+Over time, I observed that doing my work sincerely, taking constant feedback and working on improving myself contributed towards the stability that I was seeking.
+The built-up consistency acted as fuel in times of distress and helped me remain focussed.
+Consistent behaviour also earned me my colleagues’ trust.
+They could count on me for getting things done.
+As I write this down, I can say it confidently that the trust was priceless as it created a conducive environment for my growth.

-While such consistency is desirable, do also make some room for _flexible experimentation_.
-There’s always more work to do than there are people available.
-Experiment with your own assigned function, pick-up side projects, help your colleagues with things that you find interesting and in the process learn as much as you can.
-That is one of the greatest advantages that such a system provides, make sure you use it.
+#### ⦿ An appetite for experimentation

+One of the biggest advantages of working in a startup is the fact that it allows one to get exposed to a lot of different things.
+I naturally have a curiosity to tinker and experiment with things and had hence taken it for granted.
+I started off with a lot of enthusiasm for new things but soon found my routine, and got comfortable.
+Some reflection down the line made it clear that I had to make a conscious effort to indulge in flexible experimentation to make the most out of my experience.

+I could see that there’s always more work to do than there are people available.
+I tried to use that gap to do as many things that I could.
+I tried to pick-up side projects that needed to be worked on but had no owner.
+Soon I was also helping other colleagues wherever they needed a hand (having already developed a trusting relationship helped).
+This appetite for experimentation was instrumental in making my learning curve steeper than what it was.

 #### ⦿ Building the culture